 “So often we meet with young people who are excited about their chosen career field, but really don’t have a good picture of what it means to be an employee in that field,” Bruner said.
 “While I can help them narrow their interests to a particular area of study, or help them choose the right post-secondary path, working alongside adults who are actually doing the work is so much more meaningful.”

 The 100 Business Buy-In program also benefits the participating organizations by connecting them to young people eager to learn more about the opportunities available locally.
 In meeting and training young adults, mentors raise awareness of their business, build a network of potential future employees and gain a new perspective on what it means to learn and work.

 “We’ve been having great exchanges in the community, and business leaders are eager to get started,” Tommelein said.
 “The longer we talk, the more ideas start to surface.
 The possibilities for connecting learners with employers are endless.
 It’s exciting to be able to provide these experiences for our kids.”

-Tecumseh Public Schools is seeking business representatives who are willing to work with students to provide job shadowing, mentoring, apprenticeships or employment opportunities.
-If on-site placement of students is not possible, speakers for career exploration days, classroom presenters and workshop leaders are also welcome.”
+Tecumseh Public Schools is seeking business representatives who are willing to work with learners to provide job shadowing, mentoring, apprenticeships or employment opportunities.
+If on-site placement of learners is not possible, speakers for career exploration days, classroom presenters and workshop leaders are also welcome.”